 The acronym gained popularity around 2004 and has since become a standard expression in online interactions.
 While its primary meaning is related to incredulity, SMH can also be interpreted in different ways depending on the context; for example, it may stand for "So Much Hate" or "Scratching My Head."
 These alternative meanings, however, are less common.

 The use of SMH illustrates a broader trend in digital communication where brevity is valued, allowing individuals to engage in conversations efficiently.
+As language evolves with technology, acronyms like SMH demonstrate how quickly sentiments can be shared in an increasingly fast-paced online environment.

 Origin of SMH